ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 1. Determine the list of groups to copy.

    A [group](https://docs.gitlab.com/user/group/){: external} is a collection of related projects.
 The group name is part of the URL path of a project.
 For example, for the project url `https://us-south.git.cloud.ibm.com/my-group/my-project`, the group is `my-group`.
-If you created a project under a [personal namespace](https://docs.gitlab.com/user/namespace/){: external}, you can either [move your personal project to a group](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external}, or [convert your personal namespace into a group](https://docs.gitlab.com/tutorials/convert_personal_namespace_to_group/){: external}.
+If you created a project under a [personal namespace](https://docs.gitlab.com/user/namespace/){: external}, you can either [move your personal project to a group](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external} or [convert your personal namespace into a group](https://docs.gitlab.com/tutorials/convert_personal_namespace_to_group/){: external}, then update references in the toolchain with the new URL.
 It is recommended that you store projects in groups, as they allow multiple administrators and allow better continuity of a project over time.

    To move your projects from your personal namespace to a group: